hoppyshaw/DEPnotify-WS1/README.md

 DEPNotify works with several MDM's and allows you to "tail" the log files of these MDM's to report back what's installing.
 Please download the main application and extract the DEPNotify.app before creating your deployment package. latest build for 1.1.5 is in a package and can be found here: https://files.nomad.menu/DEPNotify.pkg

 You can use -jamf, -filewave, -munki.

-If you want to tail the AirWatch or WS1 log file, just point to it:
+If you want to tail the AirWatch or WS1 log file, follow these instructions from VMware: https://github.com/vmware-samples/euc-samples/tree/master/macOS-Samples/BootstrapPackage/WS1-DEPNotify-Standard#customize-the-depnotify-settings (Thanks to Mathijs de Ruiter for the heads up!)

-ln -s /Library/Application\ Support/AirWatch/Data/Munki/Logs/ManagedSoftwareUpdate.log /Library/Managed\ Installs/Logs/ManagedSoftwareUpdate.log

-More info at http://www.aarondavidpolley.com/vmware-airwatch-munki-teardown/ credit @aarondavidpolley